 Today it’s one of the biggest film franchises in the world, but the first time British spy James Bond appeared on the big screen, his creator, Ian Fleming, was paid only $1,000 for the screenplay.
 Since then, of course, the character has steadily grown in importance, transcending early critics who said he was “too British” for the movies to work.
-But underneath your favorite spy is a secret James Bond queer history, and tribute paid to the real-life queer spy who inspired him.
+But underneath your favorite spy is a secret James Bond queer backstory, and tribute paid to the real-life queer spy who inspired him.

-Though Fleming drew from many sources as inspiration for James Bond, among them was Somerset Maugham, an author and doctor who secretly worked for the British Secret Intelligence Service (MI6).
+Though Fleming drew from many sources as inspiration for James Bond, among them was William Somerset Maugham, an author and doctor who secretly worked for the British Secret Intelligence Service (MI6).
 Maugham’s short stories, collected in Ashendon: Or the British Agent, have numerous parallels to Fleming’s later works.

 And though he seldom discussed his sexuality, Maugham had relationships with men and women and once told his nephew, “I tried to persuade myself that I was three-quarters normal and that only a quarter of me was queer — whereas really it was the other way around.”

 Fleming was himself known to have disdain for open expressions of homosexuality.
 But he was friends with numerous queer people, as anyone involved in creative endeavors would have to be.
 Among Fleming’s friends were Noel Coward, William Plomer and Maugham.

 Maugham’s homosexuality may have been subtly referenced in Quantum of Solace, a short story by Fleming about the dwindling comfort a loving relationship can provide.
 Perhaps Fleming had Maugham’s tumultuous relationships in mind.

 Fleming certainly referenced his friend in other ways, such as giving James Bond the undercover name of “Mr. Somerset” in From Russia With Love.